samaita/blog/content/posts/audit-test-data-and-penalty.md

 The engine was not generating a random invalid candidate.
 Candidate A exists in the location data, and Candidate B exists too.

 Both also have evidence from the address supporting their hierarchy, which explains why both could reach confidence `1.0`.

-But there is still a difference.

-The address explicitly contains `Cimareme`.
+But the address contains another piece of evidence that separates them: `Cimareme`.

 Candidate B can explain all four pieces of location evidence: